 What are your goals and plans for doctoral study?
 What are your intellectual interests?
 A critical factor in the admissions process is the “fit” between the student and the proposed concentration.
 A concentration represents a distinctive methodology or approach to scholarship in addition to being a field of study or discipline.
 Read the descriptions of the concentrations carefully and study the type of research and teaching being done by the faculty listed.
 It is helpful to have a well-considered, succinct, and specific topic outlined as you study this material.
 It may also be important to communicate with the faculty, and the GTU admissions office is happy to facilitate that process.

 You must resubmit all materials, including transcripts and GRE or TOEFL scores, when you apply to another GTU program.
+Note: the GRE requirement is suspended for PhD applications to the 2020-2021 academic year.

 You should submit an academic paper of no more than 20 pages in length, the more recent the better.
 While the paper does not necessarily have to be directly connected to your specific research proposal, it should demonstrate your ability to do scholarly work in that field.
 If you are submitting a part of a thesis, provide a brief statement that explains the context of the whole document.

 Yes.
 MA and Doctoral applicants who have completed a bachelor’s degree at a school or university where English is the language of instruction must submit scores from the general Graduate Record Exam (GRE) taken within the last five years.
 This requirement cannot be waived, unless you have a Ph.D. in a humanities field.
 Applicants are generally expected to have a GRE verbal score of at least 150 unless there are extenuating circumstances.
 International students are required to submit TOEFL scores instead of the GRE.
 Official GRE or TOEFL scores must be sent to the Admissions office.
+Note: the GRE requirement is suspended for MA and Doctoral applications to the 2020-2021 academic year.

 The GTU typically requires a master’s level degree (MA, MTS, ThM., MDiv, etc) in theology, religious studies, or a closely related discipline, but if your Master's degree is closely related to your field of study going forward, we encourage you to inquire.
 Your task in applying will be to demonstrate that your previous education has prepared you to undertake the program you are proposing.
 If you have questions about whether your degree would qualify, please call or e-mail the GTU admissions office.